maudhaugland/booktypes/_posts/2021-10-12-the-diary-of-a-bookseller.md

   - Design
   - Publishing
 ---
-Introduction
+How can a book cover look intimate and personal when it is made to sell thousands, or perhaps even millions, of copies?

 ![]()

-The Diary of a Bookseller by XXX was published by XX in XXXX.
-It is the author's diary about, you might have guessed it, working as a bookseller in a small bookshop in XX.
-It is said to be
+*The Diary of a Bookseller* by Shaun Bythell was published by Profile Books in 2017.
+It is the author's diary about, you might have guessed it, working as a bookseller in a small bookshop in Wigtown, Scotland.
+It is said to be 'warm, witty and laugh-out-loud funny' if one should trust the words of the *Daily Mail*.

-The typeface of the title looks almsot like its written with chalk on a blackboard
+The typeface of the title looks almsot like its written with a marker pen

+### Diaries

 Genre - Diary, non-fiction, personal story